simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 2. **Granule downloading**:

    - The :py:class:`gedidb.CMRDataDownloader` class handles granule querying and ensures that all required products (e.g., L2A, L2B, L4A, L4C) are included for each granule ID.
    - The :py:class:`gedidb.H5FileDownloader` class downloads `.h5` granule files for the GEDI products (L2A, L2B, L4A, L4C) within the spatial and temporal boundaries specified in `data_config.yml`.
+Each product for one granule are downloaded sequentially.
    - Granules are stored in a designated directory for further processing.

 3. **Data processing**:

    - The granule downloading as well as the processing is done in parallel, each future is processing data of a temporal tile defined in the `data_config.yml`.
+The number of workers from the `parallel_engine` define how many granules are processed at the same time.
    - Each granule is parsed and processed by the :py:class:`gedidb.GEDIGranule` class, which applies quality filtering based on flags like sensitivity and degrade status.
 See :ref:`fundamentals-filters` for more details on the different filters applied.
    - Data from different products is merged using shot numbers as the primary key, resulting in a unified dataset per granule.